Introduction

 How strenuous will it be?

-It depends on your physical fitness.
-While this course is designed to be a pleasant experience for beginners, it's important to note that you will be carrying a 30lb pack on a trail for a few hours.
+While this course is designed to be a pleasant experience for beginners, it's important to note that you will be carrying a 30lb pack for about two hours on the trail.
+We ask that you please answer the medical questionnaire honestly so that we can accurately assess your readiness for this experience.

 What should I bring?